astuto/astuto/CONTRIBUTING.md

 ### Translate

-You can visit and register on our Crwodin project, where we manage the translations...
+You can visit and register on [our Crowdin project](https://crwd.in/astuto), where we manage the translations...

 ## Coding and testing